Galați Power Station

-The Galaţi Power Station is a large thermal power plant located in Galaţi, having 4 generation groups of 100 MW each and 1 unit of 135 MW having a total electricity generation capacity of 535 MW.
+The Galaţi Power Station was a large thermal power plant located in Galaţi, having various configurations of generation groups between 60 MW and 105 MW each having a total electricity generation capacity of 535 MW.
+In 1999, this was reduced to 375 MW, with one 60 MW and one 100 MW being decommissioned.

+The plant went bankrupt in late 2020 and has since been decommissioned.